alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *septiembre 2023*  --  "Shall we play a game?"
+Current SARI version: *octubre 2023*  --  "We're now on full automatic, in the hands of the computers"

 -----------------